For health professionals: Zika virus

 What health professionals need to know about Zika virus

 Zika virus is primarily a mosquito-borne disease.
-It is a single stranded RNA Flavivirus from the Flaviviridae family.
+It's a single stranded RNA Flavivirus from the Flaviviridae family.

 There are 2 Zika virus lineages which are the: